BenFradet/benfradet.github.io/_posts/2019-05-30-oss-orgs-monitoring.md

 ![](/images/topn-repos.png)

-The other two dashboards focus on actual contributions by measure the number of pull requests opened by people outside the organization across multiple organizations.
+The other two dashboards focus on actual contributions by measuring the number of pull requests opened by people outside the organization across multiple organizations.

 The first one does so quartlery.
 Here, we explore the pull requests opened by people